pub struct UnsafePinned<T>where

 Sourcepub const fn get(&self) -> *mut T

-๐ฌThis is a nightly-only experimental API. (unsafe_pinned
+๐ฌThis is a nightly-only experimental API. (unsafe_pinned)Available on crate feature std only.

 pub const fn get(&self) -> *mut T